Welcome to the 5 days training for people planning to volunteer in Greece and more specifically on the island of Lesvos.

 This document is made during my time off and free of charge.
 The use of Creative Commons BY-SA 3.0 makes it easy to copy, redistribute, transform, and build upon for any purpose.

 Contact me if you have any idea, comment, update to make.

 6 – Not only Lesvos!

-After living two years on the island of Lesvos, it is of course my main expertise but the training, after consideration, is talking only a little about Lesvos.
-Except the “Balance of Lesvos” and a few tips during the conclusion, most of the knowledge is applicable to Greece.
-So if you’re volunteering in Greece but not on Lesvos, do not feel shy and join the training now!
+This training focuses on Lesvos as I lived two years on the island which makes it my main expertise.
+But the training, after consideration, is talking only a little about Lesvos: most of the knowledge is applicable to Greece.
+So if you’re volunteering in Greece but not on Lesvos, do not feel shy and join the training!